wmsi/owl_dev/examples/README.md

 These well-commented examples are meant to serve as a jumping-off point for future Owl projects.
 They highligt several different directions that the Owls took over the course of development.
-These include:

--Radio Direction Finding
--GPS/ compass bearing game
--Game design example from Woodland
--Sensor network rudiments
+The files are split into two main folders, for Arduino and Feather (Owl Lite and Owl) support.
+These folders are meant to be complementary.
+However, since different use cases were developed on the two different platforms they do not exactly match up.
+Most significantly, the Arduino folder has greater support for GPS applications since the board naturally interfaces better with GPS and LCD.